NguyenTrungKien2201/ECG-Anomaly-Detection/README.md

 # ECG-Anomaly-Detection

+# ECG Anomaly Detection

 This project builds a machine learning system for ECG anomaly detection.
-The goal is to classify ECG heartbeat signals as normal or abnormal using the MIT-BIH dataset from the Kaggle ECG Heartbeat Categorization Dataset.
+The goal is to classify ECG heartbeat segments as normal or abnormal using public ECG data derived from the MIT-BIH Arrhythmia Database.

 ## Project Overview

-Electrocardiogram (ECG) signals are widely used to monitor heart activity.
+Electrocardiogram (ECG) signals are used to record the electrical activity of the heart and check heart rate and rhythm.
 Abnormal ECG patterns may indicate arrhythmia or other heart-related conditions.
-This project applies machine learning and deep learning methods to detect abnormal ECG heartbeat segments automatically.
+This project applies machine learning and deep learning methods to classify ECG heartbeat signals automatically.

 ## Dataset

 Dataset used:

-- ECG Heartbeat Categorization Dataset
+- ECG Heartbeat Categorization Dataset by Shayan Fazeli
 - Source: Kaggle
+- Original sources: MIT-BIH Arrhythmia Database and PTB Diagnostic ECG Database
 - Files used:
   - `mitbih_train.csv`
   - `mitbih_test.csv`